 Environmental Archaeology Lab Member Involvement

 John M. Marston has been director of paleoethnobotany for the Ashkelon project since 2012.
 He developed a systematic strategy for taking soil samples for flotation during excavation, as well as a sample processing protocol utilizing the project’s FloteTech machine.
-Kathleen Forste began her involvement in 2014, and returned in 2016 as an assistant staff member.
-She is using botanical material from the Byzantine and Early Islamic periods for her dissertation project at Boston University.
-Marston and Forste continue to guide sampling as excavations progress and are improving storage conditions and strategies for samples taken during previous seasons which are kept on-site.
-They also train excavation volunteers in paleoethnobotanical methods of flotation and curation of samples, as well as in basic identification of plant remains.
+Kathleen Forste began her involvement in 2014, and returned in 2016 as an assistant staff member during the final season of excavation.
+She is using botanical material from the Early Islamic period for her dissertation project at Boston University.
+Marston and Forste, together with Kali Wade, worked to improve storage conditions on site in 2017.
+Marston and Forste also trained dozens of excavation volunteers in paleoethnobotanical methods of flotation and curation of samples, as well as in basic identification of plant remains.

 Forste, Kathleen, and John M. Marston.
 2017.
 Islamic and Crusader era agriculture at Ashkelon.
 In Islamic Ashkelon.
 Edited by Tracy Hoffman, in press.
 Eisenbrauns, Winona Lake, IN.